Dancing Satyr of Mazara del Vallo

-The Dancing Satyr of Mazara del Vallo is an over-lifesize Greek bronze statue, whose refinement and rapprochement with the manner of Praxiteles has made it a subject of discussion.
+The Dancing Satyr of Mazara del Vallo is a fragmentary over-lifesize ancient Greek bronze statue, of Magna Graecia whose refinement and rapprochement with the manner of Praxiteles has made it a subject of discussion.
 It is an example of a dancing satyr, a sculptural archetype in Hellenistic and Roman art.
 Another well-known example is the Faun from the House of the Faun, Pompeii.

+In its present state it is 2 meters high (6 ft 6 in); originally it would have been about 2.4 meters (7 ft 10 in).

+It was recovered from the sea floor off Sicily in 1998, and is now on display in the church of Sant'Egidio, Mazara del Vallo, Sicily.
+Though some have dated it to the 4th century BCE and said it was an original work by Praxiteles or a faithful copy, it is more securely dated either to the Hellenistic period of the 3rd and 2nd centuries BCE, or possibly to the Roman "Atticising" phase in the early 2nd century CE.

 Style and details

 Though the satyr is missing both arms, one leg, and its separately-cast tail (originally fixed in a surviving hole at the base of the spine), its head and torso are remarkably well-preserved despite two millennia spent at the bottom of the sea.
 The satyr is depicted in mid-leap, head thrown back ecstatically and back arched, his hair swinging with the movement of his head.
 The facture is highly refined; the whites of his eyes are alabaster inlays.

-Though some have dated it to the 4th century BCE and said it was an original work by Praxiteles or a faithful copy, it is more securely dated either to the Hellenistic period of the 3rd and 2nd centuries BCE, or possibly to the Roman "Atticising" phase in the early 2nd century CE.
 A high percentage of lead in the bronze alloy suggests its being made in Rome itself.